 “The Olympics represents a certain group of people who have training embedded in their socio-economic structure.
 So the big question is, is the Olympics representing that population of the best athletes, or is it representing a place where everyone comes from all parts of the world to gather and compete in a way that brings diversity and bridges our differences around sports.”

-Sanseau said in the years they’ve been together she has seen Zawaideh take on all kinds of challenges.
+Sanseau said in the time they’ve been together she has seen Zawaideh take on all kinds of challenges.

 “He will have many goals in his life that seem crazy to people but not crazy at all to me.
 That’s just who Sharif is,” she added.